Photo courtesy of Dr. Carol Foil

 What Might a Growth with this Appearance Be?

 There are several possibilities for this type of growth, often termed a button growth.
 The ringworm fungus, for example, can produce some raised round reactions called kerions that can look similar.
 The mast cell tumor, which is highly inflammatory, sometimes malignant, and must be excised widely so as to prevent recurrence, can have an identical appearance.
 The melanoma can also appear as a similar lesion.
 If the patient is young, the chances are good that a benign process is afoot but some testing will be needed to be sure.

 Finding Out for Sure

-Most of the time the tumor is small enough for easy removal and the diagnosis comes up on the biopsy report, confirming that the tumor is benign and will not grow back.
+Most of the time the histiocytoma is small enough for easy removal and the diagnosis comes up on the biopsy report, confirming that the tumor is benign and will not grow back.
 If the tumor is in a location where removal is not easy (such as the middle of the ear flap or dangerously close to the eye) there are two other options: biopsy of a small piece of growth or cytology exam.